NoahBurkholder/wiki-noah/git.md

 It is perhaps the single most influential piece of software to the software development industry at large.

-We use Git's service alongside the [Gitlab](https://gitlab.com) interface, which you are probably (hopefully) viewing this documentation through at this very moment.
-Gitlab just serves to host the repository privately, display the repository history in a nice visual way, and help focus your development time on features and issues.

-Now, we don't actually use a client for our local Git operations.
-We simply use the stock Git Bash commandline interface.
+One uses Git alongside a service like [GitHub (Free, Public)](https://github.com) or [GitLab (Free, Private)](https://gitlab.com) interface, which you are probably (hopefully) viewing this documentation through at this very moment.
+Both of them have some pretty nice web features, and GitHub even has its own client.
+However, I'm not going to use any clients in this wiki because it oversimplifies some of the operations to the point where people struggle to find understanding.
+We're simply going to use the stock Git Bash commandline interface.
 It's reminiscent of PowerShell or the Command Prompt, but with some nice Git-specific formatting and features.

 ## :baby: Git Basics